New Jersey Retirement Guide

 Have you been thinking you might move to one of the many exciting best places to retire in New Jersey?
 If so you can use this website to find data and opinions on the active adult retirement communities that have become so plentiful in New Jersey.
 The Garden State is a populous state (just over 8.9 MM people in 2015) with many faces - from big cities to charming sea coast villages, from wealthy Manhattan suburbs to the vast pine barrens - it is sure to have a retirement community where you can be happy.
 The median age in the state is 39.6 - 15.1% of the population is over 65.
 The Wikipedia entry for New Jersey has more facts.
-Updated 2/2016.
+Updated Nov.
+2016.

 Ocean City sunset